jfairbank/redux-saga-router/README.md

 # Redux Saga Router
 A router for Redux Saga

+## :warning: WIP
-:warning: WIP: This is an early alpha version that may make breaking changes.
+This is an early alpha version that may make breaking changes.
 Documentation and examples will come once the API is stabilized and tests are added.

 Try out at your own risk.

+## Install

+    $ npm install --save redux-saga-router@latest